Zavins/fablix-movie/docs/API.md

 - sortBy?: String

-  Array of attributes, which can be "title" or "rating".\
+  Array of attributes and order, which can be "title" or "rating".\
   Separate by spaces.
-Example: "title rating".
+Example: "title DESC, rating ASC".

 Note:
 must have al least one of (title, year, starName, director, genre).